alexkunold/Quantum-von-Neumann/README.md

 I’m interested in quantum algorithms.

-This is a Python 3 jupyter notebook containing a quantum algorithm that calculated the time evolution of de density matrix according to von Neumann equation.
+This is a Python 3 jupyter notebook containing a quantum algorithm that calculates the time evolution of de density matrix according to von Neumann equation.

 To run the notebook just place it in any directory on your file